 All of the annealing process consists of heating a material above its recrystallization temperature and stabilizing the material at a suitable temperature for a constant period and then decreasing the temperature at a specified cooling rate.
 The suitable temperature ranges from the recrystallization temperature of the material to the transformation temperature.
 The temperature should not cross the transformation temperature and it should be more than the recrystallization temperature.

-Over the period of the last few years, a new annealing process that is known as ‘salt bath annealing’ has gained a lot of attention.
 In different annealing processes, induction rods and flames heat the working metal.
 In salt bath annealing, a molten salt bath serves the purpose of heating the metal.
-Salt bath annealing is a cheap, easy, and reliable process.
+It’s definitely a cheap, easy, and reliable process.

 With the help of digital thermometers, the temperature of the salt bath is controlled.
 Optimized conditions can only be achieved if the bath is at the right temperature.
 There are three major steps involved in salt bath annealing, i.e., recovery, recrystallization, and grain growth.